Asifkletech/Pneumonia-Detection-Using-Ensemble-Learning-Using-Chest-X-Ray-Images/README.md

 Here are some of the key findings of this study:

-1).ResNet, DenseNet, and MobileNet are all capable of achieving high accuracy rates for pneumonia detection in chest X-ray images.
+1)ResNet, DenseNet, and MobileNet are all capable of achieving high accuracy rates for pneumonia detection in chest X-ray images.

 2)The use of ensemble learning techniques, such as concatenation of the output of multiple models, can further improve the accuracy of pneumonia detection.

-3).The proposed method is a promising approach for the development of a computer-aided diagnosis system for pneumonia.
+3)The proposed method is a promising approach for the development of a computer-aided diagnosis system for pneumonia.

-Exploring the use of other deep learning models, such as convolutional neural networks (CNNs) and recurrent neural networks (RNNs), for pneumonia detection.
+Exploring the use of other deep learning models, such as convolutional neural networks (CNN) and recurrent neural networks (RNNs), for pneumonia detection.
 Overall, the results of this study suggest that the use of deep learning models for pneumonia detection is a promising approach.
 Further research is needed to develop more robust and generalizable models that can be used in clinical settings.